luocfprime/envidia/README.md

 register_option("cuda", "CUDA_VISIBLE_DEVICES", default="0")
 ```

-And you can use `es` to set environment variables specified in `env.d`. (`es` is short for "env set").
+Use `es` to set environment variables specified in `env.d`. ( es is short for "env set").

 ![alias-demo](assets/alias.gif)

 ### 3. Integration with [Cookiecutter](https://github.com/cookiecutter/cookiecutter)

-You can pack your project environment variables as a cookiecutter template.
-This saves you from manually setting environment variables.
+Pack your project environment variables as a cookiecutter template to reuse them across different projects.

 ![cookiecutter-demo](assets/cookiecutter.gif)

 ### 4. Pre-load and Post-load Hooks

-Suppose you have specified some path variables, and you want to verify the path variables actually exist.

-You can use `pre_load` and `post_load` hooks to do that.
-Below is an example:
+Use hooks to verify path variables or add extra variables into the environment.

 ```python
 # env.d/bootstrap.py